-Celebrate Valentine's Day at Villa Tatra!
-We are serving a Special Five Course Dinner between 12 pm and 8 pm.
+Celebrate Mother's Day at Villa Tatra!
+We are serving our regular menu and specials between noon and 9 pm!

 When you walk into family-owned Villa Tatra Restaurant, you enter the old world of Eastern Europe.
 The burnished wood walls, hanging tapestries, gift items such as glowing amber jewelry, brass chess sets, and other art treasures make this a true “destination restaurant.”

 “There is so much love and care in each dish prepared at the Villa Tatra.
 I always feel like I am eating at the family’s table.
 I adore the smoked salmon sandwich, but the fresh trout I had the other day melted in my mouth.
 It was perfect!
 I can’t believe how lucky we are to have the Villa Tatra as our ‘neighborhood’ restaurant.
 Don’t miss visiting this special place.”

 “When I step through the wooden doors of Villa Tatra and hear the bell ring, I know that I will be warmly greeted and that I will have a meal unlike any other in an unrivaled atmosphere.
 This is my home away from home without a doubt.”